avnet-iotconnect/iotc-python-lite-snap-examples/README.md

 1. Create `boards/<vendor>-<model>/README.md` with:
    - CPU/arch, OS image link, tested kernel
    - Network steps (Ethernet/Wi‑Fi/5G)
-   - How you ran `iotconnect.setup`, and which examples you used
+   - How you ran `IOTCONNECT.setup`, and which examples you used
    - Any quirks

 2. Add a minimal demo script in that folder (copy from `00-hello-telemetry`).